MScholtes/VirtualDesktop/README.md

 **Parameters (leading / can be omitted or - can be used instead):**<br>
 /Help /h /?      this help screen.<br>
 /Verbose /Quiet  enable verbose (default) or quiet mode (short: /v and /q).<br>
-/Break /Continue break (default) or continue on error.<br>
+/Break /Continue break (default) or continue on error (short: /b and /co).<br>
 /Count           get count of virtual desktops to pipeline (short: /c).<br>
 /GetDesktop:(n)  get number of virtual desktop (n) to pipeline (short: /gd).<br>
 /GetCurrentDesktop  get number of current desktop to pipeline (short: /gcd).<br>
 /IsVisible[:(n)]  is desktop number (n) or number in pipeline visible (short: /iv)?
 Returns 0 for visible and 1 for invisible.<br>
 /Switch[:(n)]    switch to desktop with number (n) or with number in pipeline (short: /s).<br>
-/Left            switch to virtual desktop to the left of the active desktop.<br>
+/Left            switch to virtual desktop to the left of the active desktop (short: /l).<br>
-/Right           switch to virtual desktop to the right of the active desktop.<br>
+/Right           switch to virtual desktop to the right of the active desktop (short: /ri).<br>
 /New             create new desktop (short: /n).
 Number is stored in pipeline.<br>
 /Remove[:(n)]    remove desktop number (n) or desktop with number in pipeline (short: /r).<br>
 /MoveWindow:(s)  move process with name (s) to desktop with number in pipeline (short: /mw).<br>
 /MoveWindow:(n)  move process with id (n) to desktop with number in pipeline (short: /mw).<br>
+/MoveActiveWindow  move active window to desktop with number in pipeline (short: /maw).<br>
 /GetDesktopFromWindow:(s)  get desktop number where process with name (s) is displayed (short: /gdfw).<br>
 /GetDesktopFromWindow:(n)  get desktop number where process with id (n) is displayed (short: /gdfw).<br>
 /IsWindowOnDesktop:(s)  check if process with name (s) is on desktop with number in pipeline (short: /iwod).
 Returns 0 for yes, 1 for no.<br>